 Sugar syrup – not just for the Raspbellini

 Sugar syrup is so easy to make and is great to have on hand at this time of the year.
 You can whip it out whenever you feel like a cocktail, or use it to sweeten your tea.
-It stores well – add a little vodka to the finished syrup if you want it to last longer.
+It is also used in a number of sorbet recipes and stores well.

 Sugar syrup recipe

-I work with a 1:1 sugar to water ratio.
+I work with a 1:1 sugar to water ratio, but you can reduce it if you wish.
 Dissolve the sugar in a saucepan over medium heat.
 Place the lid on the saucepan and slowly simmer on low heat for about 10 minutes.

 When I was double-checking the prosecco to peach puree proportions, I came across a recipe that suggested adding a dash of Chambord to the glass.
 Raspberry.
 Mmmm.
 Why not add some raspberries to the peach puree?

-And thus Tea with Mum Raspbellinis were born (see what I did there?)
+And thus Tea with Mum Raspbellini was born (see what I did there?).
+It is our twist on the Venetian classic

 So, how do you make Raspbellinis?